 Introduces the terminology and principles necessary to be successful in the fashion business through a dynamic lecture and workshop-based format.
 Students study fashion classifications, garment detail and construction, sources of fashion information, and the modern history of fashion.
 Students will learn the scope and global nature of the fashion business through the use of industry research, case studies and hands-on projects.

 A key element of successful business enterprise is good design.
 In the world of fashion, CoCo Chanel revolutionized the industry with her innovative design elements.
 Apple has become one of the world’s most admired companies because its corporate executives place a premium on beauty and functionality of product design.
 This course provides an understanding of the product design process and its importance in the business world.
 Students will learn how to develop the ability to think more creatively about marketplace challenges.
 This course is targeted to students who want to discover and improve upon their innovative and creative skills in the business environment.
-Prerequisites: MAR 1001 (MAN 1020 or MAR 3500.
+Prerequisites: MAR 1001 or MAN 1020 or MAR 3500.
 Cross-listed with MAN 3502.

 In this course students will learn how to be innovative in the way they approach Business problems and challenges.
 This course will concentrate on a method that helps companies develop a culture and practice of innovation.
 Students learn skills for thinking and acting differently in an effective way.
 This leads to generating ideas that are both innovative and practical.
 Furthermore, with this approach the student can learn how to make innovation consistent, systematic and reliable within organizations.
-Prerequisites: MAN 1020 and MAR 1001
+Prerequisites: MAN 1020, MAR 1001.
+Cross-listed with MAN 3504.

 MAR 3720 Marketing Capstone

 The course is designed to develop a student's ability to apply marketing skills to practical business situations through a marketing simulation, case analyses, and discussion.
 Upon completion of this capstone course, students will have developed better decision-making and communication skills.
-Prerequisite: MAR 2621, MAR 2501, MAR 1001
+Prerequisites: MAR 1001, MAR 2501, MAR 2621.